py2ai/py2ai.github.io/_posts/2024-05-23-building-tic-tac-toe-game.md

 title:  Building a Tic-Tac-Toe Game in Python!
 mathjax: true
 featured-img: 26072022-python-logo
-summary:  Learn python with fun!
+description:  Learn python with fun!
 ---

 # Building a Tic-Tac-Toe Game in Python